Jr-Einstein/Week-0-Basics-of-HTML-and-CSS/README.md

 ## Getting Started

-To get started with the examples and exercises, clone this repository to your local machine:
+To get started with the examples and exercises, clone this repository to yours local machine:

 ```bash
 git clone https://github.com/Jr-Einstein/Week-1-Intro-to-Async-JS.git